markop-wd/iban_reader/SPECS.md

     - BBAN length is 18
     - Account number checksum is in the last two digits
     - Example IBAN `ME25 5050 0001 2345 6789 51`

+For bank codes I have used this [website](https://www.erstebank.me/sr_ME/pravna_lica/alati/iban-kalkulator)